 I’d read that it was often possible to see stingrays at Hamelin Bay beach and was keen to check it out.
 The beach itself is beautiful, with limestone rocks at one end and a long sheltered bay, perfect for swimming.
 There were lots of fishermen and it turns out this is why the stingrays visit – to eat the leftover scraps.
 We saw them soon after we arrived and they came straight up to the water’s edge.
 I’ve seen rays before, but never this large and never so close.

 The Cape To Cape Track

-The full cape to cape track runs from Cape Leeuwin to Cape Naturaliste – 135 kilometres of stunning coastline.
+The full Cape to Cape track runs from Cape Leeuwin to Cape Naturaliste – 135 kilometres of stunning coastline.
 It’s Australia’s longest coastal walk and takes around 6-7 days to complete.
-Whilst we didn’t do the full track, we visited many of the beaches on the route and got a glimpse of how beautiful a hike this is, featuring stunning beaches, cliffs and limestone caves.
+Whilst we didn’t do the full track, we visited many of the beaches on the route and got a glimpse of how beautiful this hike is, featuring stunning beaches, cliffs and limestone caves.